What kind of body can someone have after dying?

 It is possible that when Jesus was taken up in glory, "the body (of) His flesh" (Colossians 1:22) changed in form and He appeared with "the body (of) His GLORY" (Philippians 3:21).

-When Jesus went up there "on (a) HIGH MOUNTAIN" (Matthew 17:1), it is written that "He(-changed-in)-FORM" (Matthew 17:2).
-As a result, it is written that "His FACE SHINED LIKE THE SUN, and His garments became white as the light" (Matthew 17:2).
-This is similar to the description that John made of Jesus after His ascension, as he wrote in Revelation: "(I saw One) resembling (a) son (of) man having-been-dressed-in (a robe) reaching-to-the-feet" (Revelation 1:13) and "His FACE (was) LIKE THE SUN SHINES in its power" (Revelation 1:16).
-This was a vision of Jesus as that One said to John: "I-became dead, and behold — I-am living" (Revelation 1:17), echoing how Jesus Himself earlier died and rose from the dead to be living.
-When talking about the body that one can have after dying, Paul mentioned the glory of the SUN: "(there are) HEAVENLY BODIES and earthly bodies.
+That language is similar to when Jesus "ASCENDED to on-HIGH" (Ephesians 4:8) as He "was-taken-up in GLORY" (1 Timothy 3:16).
+As a result, John gave a description of Jesus after His ascension into heaven, as he wrote in Revelation: "(I saw One) resembling (a) son (of) man having-been-dressed-in (a robe) reaching-to-the-feet" (Revelation 1:13) and "His FACE (was) LIKE THE SUN SHINES in its power" (Revelation 1:16).
+This was a vision of Jesus as that One said to John: "I-became dead, and behold, I-am living" (Revelation 1:17), echoing how Jesus Himself earlier on earth died and rose from the dead to be living.
+When talking about the body that one can have after dying, Paul mentioned the GLORY of the SUN, as he wrote: "(there are) HEAVENLY BODIES and earthly bodies.
 But the glory (of) the HEAVENLY (is) one (kind), and the (glory of) the earthly (is) different.
-(There is) one glory (of the) SUN" (1 Corinthians 15:40-41).
+(There is) one GLORY (of the) SUN" (1 Corinthians 15:40-41).
 The change in form of the body of Jesus after going up on the high mountain could have hinted to that.

 In the Bible, HIGH MOUNTAINS can represent a point of conjunction between heaven and earth.
-For example Moses received a copy of heavenly things after having gone up on a mountain, as it is written about "(a) copy and (a) shadow (of) the HEAVENLY (things), JUST-AS MOSES has-been-warned, being-about to-complete the tabernacle: for “See”, He-says, “(that) you-make everything according-to the pattern HAVING-BEEN-SHOWN (to) you ON THE MOUNTAIN" (Hebrews 8:5).
+For example Moses received a copy of heavenly things after having gone up on a mountain, as it is written about "(a) copy and (a) shadow (of) the HEAVENLY (things), JUST-AS MOSES has-been-warned, being-about to-complete the tabernacle: for “See”, He-says, “(that) you-make everything according-to the pattern HAVING-BEEN-SHOWN (to) you ON THE MOUNTAIN”" (Hebrews 8:5).

 Was Jesus expected to come back after His ascension with the same body he left earth with?

-It is written after that Jesus ascended bodily into heaven: "This Jesus having-been-taken-up from you into heaven will-come IN-THIS-MANNER — the (same) WAY you-saw Him going into heaven" (Acts 1:11).
+It is written after that Jesus ascended bodily into heaven: "This Jesus having-been-taken-up from you into heaven will-come IN-THIS-MANNER, the (same) WAY you-saw Him going into heaven" (Acts 1:11).

-It was not said about Jesus that He would come in the same body, but that He would come in the same manner, as it is written that He would come "IN-THIS-MANNER — the (same) WAY you-saw Him going into heaven" (Acts 1:11).
+It was not said about Jesus that He would come in the same body, but that He would come in the same manner, as it is written that He would come "IN-THIS-MANNER, the (same) WAY you-saw Him going into heaven" (Acts 1:11).
 How did Jesus go into heaven?
 In a cloud, as it is written: "(while) they (were) looking He-was-lifted-up.
 And (A) CLOUD received Him from their eyes" (Acts 1:9).
-The same author who would traditionally be believed to have written Acts could also be traditionally believed to have written Luke.
-It is written in Luke 21: "they-will-see the Son (of) Man coming in (A) CLOUD" (Luke 21:27).

 For more similarities between Luke 21/Matthew 24 & Acts 1: